shaylee-boudreaux/Python_Portfolio/README.md

 ## Python Fundamentals

-In this analysis, we looked at the basics of Python.
+In this analysis, we looked at the basics and fundamentals of Python.

 ```python
 # Any python interpreter can be used as a calculator: